Nazi gold train: Zone 65

 In August 2018, Richter left the excavation team.
 Koper announced he would continue the search.
 While he never found Nazi gold, in January 2019, Koper discovered a series of large and "priceless" 16th-century wall paintings hidden behind a plaster wall while doing renovation work in an old palace in the village of Struga near Wrocław.

+Gold Train 2025

+In July 2025, an anonymous group calling itself "Gold Train 2025", unrelated to the previous group at "Zone 65", claimed there is a gold train located at an undisclosed location in the Świdnica Forest District that surrounds Wałbrzych.
+Specifically three box cars buried in an old train tunnel.
+They secured limited permission to search the surface with metal detectors and to dig up to 50 cm deep with hand shovels.